autonomical1/ObsidianBackup/Chapter 22 Notes.md

 **Resistivity**:
 - $\rho$ characterizes the electrical properties of materials
+- Materials that are good conductors have low resistivity
-- Materials that are go
+- Materials that are poor conductors (good insulators) = high resistivity
+- resistivity of a metal decreases with increasing temperature
+-